-The AVR 245's built-in tuner may be selected in one of three ways (see Figure 68):
+The AVR 145's built-in tuner may be selected in one of three ways (see Figure 58):

 - 1. Press the Source Selector Button on the front panel repeatedly until the tuner is selected.
 The last-used band (AM or FM) will be active. - 2.
 Press the Tuner Band Button (marked AM/FM).
+Press this button again to switch bands. - Press the Tuner Input Selector (marked AM/FM) on the remote.
 Press this button again to switch bands.
-This will also enable you to select XM Radio, which is described separately in the next section. - 3.
-Press the Tuner Input Selector (marked AM/FM) on the remote.
-Press this button again to switch bands.

-Figure 68 - Tuner Input Selection
+Figure 58 - Tuner Input Selection

-Radio stations may be selected in one of four ways (see Figure 69):
+Radio stations may be selected in one of four ways (see Figure 59):

-- 1. If you know the frequency number, enter it directly by first pressing the Direct Button on the remote, and then using the Numeric Keys. - 2.
-After you have programmed Preset stations (see below), either enter the Preset number (1 through 30) using the remote or use the Preset Stations Buttons (front panel or remote) to scroll through the list of presets. - 3.
-In Auto tuning mode, with each press of the Tuning Buttons (front panel or remote), the AVR 245 will scan in the chosen direction until a station with acceptable signal strength is detected.
+- 1. If you know the frequency number, enter it directly by first pressing the Direct Button on the remote, and then using the Numeric Keys. - After you have programmed Preset stations (see below), either enter the Preset number (1 through 30) using the remote or use the Preset Stations Button, (front-panel or remote) to scroll through the list of presets. - 3.
+In Auto tuning mode, with each press of the Tuning Buttons (front-panel or remote) the AVR 145 will scan in the chosen direction until a station with acceptable signal strength is detected.
 Press the Tuning Button again to stop scanning. - 4.
-In Manual tuning mode, with each press of the Tuning Buttons, the AVR 245 will tune the next frequency increment (0.1MHz for FM, or 10kHz for AM) in the selected direction.
+In Manual tuning mode, with each press of the Tuning Buttons the AVR 145 will tune the next frequency increment (0.1MHz for FM, or 10kHz for AM) in the selected direction.
 Press and hold the Tuning Button for faster scanning.

-Figure 69 - Tuning a Station
+Figure 59 - Tuning a Station

 Press the Tuning Mode Button (TUN-M on the remote) to switch between Auto and Manual tuning modes.
-See Figure 70.
-When an

-FM station has been tuned, pressing the Tuning Mode Button will switch between stereo and mono tuning, which may improve reception of weaker stations.
+See Figure 60.
+When an FM station has been tuned, pressing the Tuning Mode Button will switch between stereo and mono tuning, which may improve reception of weaker stations.

-Figure 70 - Tuning Mode
+Figure 60 - Tuning Mode

-To store a station in one of the 30 presets:
+To store a station in one of the 30 presets (see Figure 61):